Anura3D/Anura3D_OpenSource/README.md

 # Main Features

-The features implemented in the open source are briefly summarized in the Table below.
-While some of them have been tested, others are still under development.
-The examples provided in the tutorial provide guidance to the user through the available tested features.
+The features implemented in the _Anura3D_ open source are briefly summarized in the Table below.
+The complete state of *Anura3D* and limitations can be found in the [tutorial manual](https://github.com/Anura3D/Anura3D_OpenSource/blob/main/src/GiD_Problemtype/doc/TutorialManual_2021.pdf).
+While some of the features have been tested, others are still under development.
+The examples provided in the [documentation](https://github.com/Anura3D/Anura3D_OpenSource/wiki/Documentation) provide guidance to the user through the available tested features.

 _State legend_: